 Downloadable Food Donor Info Sheets:

-Salt Lake County I Weber County I Summit County I Box Elder County
+Salt Lake County I Weber County I Summit County

 At WasteLess Solutions, we believe in the power of community to create a sustainable future.
 We are incredibly grateful for our network of food donors: restaurants, caterers, grocers, distributors, and other food providers, whose generosity is vital to feeding Utahns struggling with food insecurity.
 When you partner with us, you're not just donating food; you're actively preventing surplus from going to landfills by using our convenient Food Rescue app, ensuring it reaches those who need it most.